stevegrunwell/intro-to-testing/slides/testing-output.md

 * Imagine a simple greet() method on a User object
     - Doesn't return anything, just prints the output
+* Could capture the output buffer to make assertions, OR
 * We can use setExpectedOutput() to set the expectation